 The Ministerial Resolution No. 070-2007-MC is a very large document written in Spanish.
 It reflects changes to visiting hours, how guides must lead their groups in the site, the established circuits which tourists must follow through the site and reconfirmation of general entrance rules.
 Therefore, below we have highlighted the main new rules Machu Picchu.

-Why is the government changing the Rules?
+Why the government is changing the Rules?

 Before Machu Picchu was integrated to the UNESCO World Heritage, the Inca Citadel was fairly unknown to the world.
 Since the UNESCO declared world heritage on Dec 09, 1983, tourism has grown year by year, and now in the high season the number of visitors per day are exceeding the capacity of the site causing overcrowdedness and disturbances to the visitors.
 The new rules have been implemented to moderate the number of people in the site and also to control how visitors and guides will properly explore the circuits.
 Even though the time is shorter than before, we clearly understand the main purpose of the new rules are to give a better satisfaction to visitors and also to maintain the integrity of the site and its legacy for future generations.
 However, in Inka Trail Explorer our expert guides are working hard to make sure that you will have the best experience during the tour of Machu Picchu.